 Pros

-- Useful driving mode feature (no screen necessary)
+- Useful driving mode feature (like podcasts, great for commuters)

 - Very cool platform with modern interface (sleek and responsive)